vlamen/vlamen.github.io/index.md

 ---
 layout: page
-excerpt: "About Me..."
+excerpt: "Welcome page"
 ---

 I am an Assistant Professor at the Data Mining group at Eindhoven University of Technology.
-My interests lie in Machine Learning, Representation Learning and particular applications such as Computational Biology and Computer Vision.
+My interests lie in Machine Learning, Representation Learning and particular applications of Deep Learning to Natural Language Processing, Computational Biology and Computer Vision.